Report an Error

 NVIDIA GeForce4 MX 4000 Rev. 2

 The GeForce4 MX 4000 Rev. 2 was a graphics card by NVIDIA, launched in December 2003.
-Built on the 150 nm process, and based on the NV18 C1 graphics processor, the card supports DirectX 8.0.
+Built on the 150 nm process, and based on the NV18 C1 graphics processor, in its MX4000 variant, the card supports DirectX 8.0.
 The NV18 C1 graphics processor is a relatively small chip with a die area of only 65 mm² and 29 million transistors.
 It features 2 pixel shaders and 0 vertex shaders, 4 texture mapping units and 2 ROPs.
 Due to the lack of unified shaders you will not be able to run recent games at all (which require unified shader/DX10+ support).
 NVIDIA has placed 128 MB DDR memory on the card, which are connected using a 64-bit memory interface.
 The GPU is operating at a frequency of 250 MHz, memory is running at 166 MHz.